jeroennoten/Laravel-AdminLTE/README.md

 ### The `make:adminlte` artisan command

+> Note: only for Laravel 5.2 and higher

 This package ships with a `make:adminlte` command that behaves exactly like `make:auth` (introduced in Laravel 5.2) but replaces the authentication views with AdminLTE style views.

 ```